renedlc159/SimpleJSColorsGame/README.md

 ENJOY!

-This game was developed tr
+This game was developed through the Udemy course: https://www.udemy.com/course/the-web-developer-bootcamp/

+THANKS A LOT COLT!